-Beyond the headlines of Bitcoin’s phenomenal rise and volatility, hitting about US$22,100 at the time of writing, there are foreign policy considerations outside of finance and investment, especially within Asia.
+Beyond the headlines of Bitcoin’s phenomenal rise and volatility, hitting US$17,069 at the time of writing, there are foreign policy considerations outside of finance and investment, especially within Asia.
 Fault lines have opened across the region in how to regulate crypto trading, whether Bitcoin itself is a fad or foundation of a new era.

 How individual nations approach this will be of growing importance to the region’s geopolitics.